-A gluten-free refined sugar-free banana date cake with maple cream cheese frosting that’s perfect for a baby’s first smash cake (with a naturally green dragon scale frosting option), but delicious enough for fancy dinner party!
+This healthy smash cake is a gluten-free refined sugar-free banana date cake with maple cream cheese frosting.
+This smash cake recipe is the perfect healthy first birthday cake (with a naturally green dragon scale frosting option), but is also delicious enough for fancy dinner party!

 She smushed and licked and grabbed fistfuls and fistfuls of cake until ultimately, with green frosted fingers, she lifted up a layer and hugged the cake.
 After shoving most of it in your face with intermittent “mmm”s and frosting-filled grins, what else is there left to do but hug the cake?
 I mean, I too love cake so much I want to hug it.
 On a purely instinctual level, we can all relate.
 We all feel that way about cake, but when was the last time you hugged a cake?

 What a way to welcome in the world of cake.

 It was the vv best most perfect first cake experience for her and everyone watching it happen.
 Get it girl!
 (Special Thanks to Todd for taking the camera without warning and capturing these gooey green photos of Zo!)

 Also, did you know that dragons love tacos?
 Well they do, so we threw a taco party for dragons (based on the popular book Dragons Love Tacos).
 We completely over-estimated how much taco meat we’d need – the book suggests getting a boat and filling the boat with tacos, which is approximately what I did, but we were a few dragons short of finishing.
 So…taco week?

 Keeping with the theme, her party smash cake version had naturally green spirulina-tinted frosting, decorated as dragon scales.
 And, though they were certainly offered the mashed up remnants of her cake, the guests got my classic chocolate cupcakes with naturally-dyed hibiscus mango dragon flame frosting.
 And churro rice krispie treats because #tacoparty.